-"Effective Time" means 3:59 p.m.
+"Effective Time" means 4:29 p.m.
 (Montreal time) on the date shown on the Certificate of Amalgamation to be issued by the Inspector General of Financial Institutions of the Province of Quebec confirming the Amalgamation pursuant to Section 123.119 of the Quebec Act.

-"Election Deadline" means 4:00 p.m. (local time at the place of deposit) on the date shown on the Certificate of Amalgamation to be issued by the Inspector General of Financial Institutions of the Province of Quebec confirming the Amalgamation pursuant to Section 123.119 of the Quebec Act.
+"Election Deadline" means 4:30 p.m.
+(Montreal time) on the date shown on the Certificate of Amalgamation to be issued by the Inspector General of Financial Institutions of the Province of Quebec confirming the Amalgamation pursuant to Section 123.119 of the Quebec Act.